-After graduating from American University with a degree in biology, Belfort was thinking of using some of that money to pay for his dental school.
+After graduating from American University with a degree in biology, Belfort thought of using some of that money to pay for his dental school.

 So, Jordan quit and became a door-to-door salesman of meat and seafood.
-He was able to develop a great business supplying over 5,000 pounds of meat trough over 1000 employees.
+He was able to develop a great business supplying over 5,000 pounds of meat through over 1000 employees.

 Jordan Belfort’s Net Worth.

 However, somehow his business would also go into bankruptcy.
 He began working in the L.F.
-Rothschild, but that would also come to an end when the entire company was brought down with the 1987 Black Monday stock market crash.
+Rothschild, but that would also end when the entire company was brought down with the 1987 Black Monday stock market crash.

 However, he would keep working in the stock market until founding Stratton Securities and its infamous franchise, Stratton Oakmont.